A First-Time Visitor Guide to Disneyland California

 Peak season in Disneyland includes holidays, weekends, and summer months from June to August.
 Avoid these months as it's the busiest time of the year when crowds are at their highest.

 We went on January 6 and March 24.
-I love Spring at Disneyland as we get to see the Tabebuia impetiginosa or Pink Trumpet Trees blossomed.
+I love Spring at Disneyland as we get to see the Tabebuia impetiginosa or Pink Trumpet Trees blossom.
 It was like Sakura Blossoms in California all of a sudden.
 The title image on top of these posts showed a glimpse of that very day.

 10. Favorite Rides and Shows in Disneyland California

-My baby was 1 year old and 10 months when we visited Disneyland and these were the rides and activities that made our day.
+My baby was 1 year old and 10 months old when we visited Disneyland and these were the rides and activities that made our day.

 Disneyland Park Rides: